silverbulletmd/silverbullet/website/Markdown/Admonitions.md

 > **warning** This is a
 > warning admonition

-Custom admonitions can be added in [[STYLES]] using the following format:
+Custom admonitions can be added in a [[Space Style]] using the following format:

 ```css
 // Replace the keyword with a word or phrase of your choice